 Buyout: Purchase of an eligible property at the pre-disaster fair market value of the land and structures with the intent to reduce risk from future flooding or to reduce risk from future hazard.
-Buyouts are properties within defined Disaster Reduction Risk Areas (DRRA), determined in consultation with county and local governments such as areas within the 100-year floodplain and/or in the highest risk areas as defined by FEMA flood map "V Zone."
+Buyouts are properties within defined Disaster Reduction Risk Areas (DRRA), determined in consultation with county and local governments such as areas within the 100year floodplain and/or in the highest risk areas as defined by FEMA flood map "V Zone."
 The property acquired will be dedicated and maintained in perpetuity for a use that is compatible with open space, recreational use, or floodplain and wetlands management practices.
-Buyout-only is typically not considered a complete activity in the Program and may be combined with another eligible activity (i.e., relocation assistance and new construction of housing).